happycube/ld-decode/README.md

 # [HiFi-Decode](https://github.com/oyvindln/vhs-decode/wiki/003-Audio#hifi-decode-hifi-rf-into-audio-installation-and-usage)

-Thanks to VideoMem's work on [Superheterodyne Decoding Tools](https://github.com/VideoMem/Superheterodyne-decoding-tools) we now have a working [HiFi Audio Decoder](https://github.com/oyvindln/vhs-decode/wiki/003-Audio#hifi-decode-hifi-rf-into-audio-installation-and-usage) witch provides decoding for VHS & Video8/High8 HiFi FM tracks which takes uncompressed or flac compressed RF captures of HiFi FM signals and outputs standard 24-bit 192khz FLAC or PCM (.wav) stereo files.
+Thanks to VideoMem's work on [Superheterodyne Decoding Tools](https://github.com/VideoMem/Superheterodyne-decoding-tools) we now have a working [HiFi Audio Decoder](https://github.com/oyvindln/vhs-decode/wiki/003-Audio) witch provides decoding for VHS & Video8/High8 HiFi FM tracks which takes uncompressed or flac compressed RF captures of HiFi FM signals and outputs standard 24-bit 192khz FLAC or PCM (.wav) stereo files.

-# LD-Tools suite for Windows
+# Builds for Windows

-The ld-tools suit has been ported to windows, This allows the use of ld-analyse to view TBC files and ld-lds-converter to convert and compress DdD captures, please see the wiki for more information [Windows Tools Builds](https://github.com/oyvindln/vhs-decode/releases) **(Note this is only the tools, not the decoders)**
+The ld-tools suit alongside beta versions of `ld-decode` / `vhs-decode` / `cvbs-decode` has been ported to windows, This allows the use of ld-analyse to view TBC files and ld-lds-converter to convert and compress DdD captures inside windows, please see the wiki for more information [Windows Tools Builds](https://github.com/oyvindln/vhs-decode/releases)

 # Dependencies - Hardware